DeepakKarishetti/Human_activity_recognition/README.md

 		Accuracy = 87.5%

-(3) All the covered representation files and the output files are saved in the main folder
+**All the covered representation files and the output files are saved in the main folder**

 	Running for accuracy: